Andrew Bujalski: Style and content

 Bujalski's rough-edged, realistic films are often compared to the works of directors John Cassavetes, Maurice Pialat and Mike Leigh.
-All of his feature films were photographed by Austrian cinematographer Matthias Grunsky.
-The first three are shot on hand-held 16mm, have a sometimes decidedly "lo-fi" feel (reinforced by Funny Ha Has distorted mono sound), and are often classified as mumblecore.
+All seven of his feature films were photographed by Austrian cinematographer Matthias Grunsky, with whom he has maintained a collaborative partnership since Funny Ha Ha (2002).
+The first three are shot on hand-held 16mm, have a sometimes decidedly "lo-fi" feel (reinforced by Funny Ha Has distorted mono sound), and are often classified as "Mumblecore".
 The actors are non-professionals, many drawn from other media, including animator Kate Dollenmayer as the lead in Funny Ha Ha, musician Justin Rice as the lead in Mutual Appreciation and experimental filmmaker Bill Morrison in a supporting role in the same film.
 Funny Ha Ha featured a cast and crew of Harvard alumni.

-Though his films often appear improvised, they are for the most part scripted; the dialogue is often noted for its drawn-out, awkward nature, and characters frequently evade key topics.
+Though his films often appear improvised, they are, for the most part, scripted; the dialogue is often noted for its drawn-out, awkward nature, and characters frequently evade key topics.
 Many of the films seem to start and end in medias res, giving the films a "slice of life" feeling that suggests a larger narrative or world that the audience is looking in on.

 The characters in Bujalski's films are mostly middle-class.
 The desire for stability is a recurring theme, and many characters rush headlong into attempts at a more controlled existence; one of the main characters in Funny Ha Ha elopes with his ex-girlfriend.

+Bujalski and Grunsky's ongoing collaboration is characterized by technical experimentation.
+For Computer Chess (2013), they shot on black-and-white video tube cameras from the 1970s, earning Grunsky an Independent Spirit Award nomination for Best Cinematography.
+For There There (2022), filmed during the COVID-19 pandemic, they worked entirely remotely using iPhones, with the director and cinematographer never physically present on set and actors never meeting their scene partners in person.